 3. Bedsure Large Cat Cave Bed

-- Spacious dual-level design: Bottom den and large top platform for lounging or play
+- Spacious dual-level design: Offers a roomy bottom compartment and a large top platform for lounging or napping

-- Pet-friendly materials: CARB-certified MDF and soft lambswool for safety and comfort
+- Pet-safe materials: Made with CARB-certified MDF and soft lambswool for safety and comfort

 - Includes scratching board